IKEA: Advertising

 In 2008, IKEA paired up with the makers of the video game The Sims 2 to make a stuff pack called IKEA Home Stuff, featuring many IKEA products.
 It was released on 24 June 2008 in North America and on 26 June 2008 in Europe.
 It is the second stuff pack with a major brand, the first being The Sims 2 H&M Fashion Stuff.

-IKEA took over the title sponsorship of Philadelphia's annual Thanksgiving Day parade in 2008, replacing Boscov's, which filed for bankruptcy in August 2008.

 In November 2008, a subway train decorated in IKEA style was introduced in Novosibirsk, Russia.
 Four cars were turned into a mobile showroom of the Swedish design.
 The redesigned train, which features colourful seats and fancy curtains, carried passengers until 6 June 2009.